hazelweakly/hazelweakly.me/src/_resume/cv.md

 As the first Ops employee, I assisted in shaping the career ladder and scope of responsibilities for DevOps, taking care to match existing concerns with evolving needs.
 Part of that work resulted in advising on a coherent plan to address the recent growing desire inside the Department of Defence for transitionable R&D initiatives.

-- Built out an internal platform, enabling infrastructure and tooling knowledge sharing and reuse.
 - Architected and implemented an internal platform on top of Kubernetes, using GitOps and NixOS for a fully auditable, reproducible, and maintainable system.
 - Reduced CI/CD pipeline times from days to minutes, and reduced complexity by consolidating from 4+ CI systems to 1 CI system.
 - Shortened FPGA development loop by days, and enabled automated testing of FPGA machines by designing and deploying a CI system, testsuite, and cross-project CI coordination.